 It is our pleasure to present to you the magnificent gardens of The 2009 Secret Gardens Tour, and we encourage you to join us as we celebrate springtime in New Orleans and recovery of all kinds.

 Private Guided Tours

-• The Secret Gardens Tour is pleased to offer a limited number of private tours guided by landscape and design professionals whose gardens are showcased on the 2010 tour.
-The tour groups will consist of approximately 10 people plus the guide and will start at 9 a.m. to 11a.m. every half hour
+• The Secret Gardens Tour is pleased to offer for the first time a limited number of private tours guided by landscape and design professionals whose gardens are showcased on the 2009 tour.
+The tour groups will consist of approximately 10 people plus the guide and will start at 9 a.m., 10 a.m. and 11 a.m.

 • Ticket-holders for the exclusive private tours will be granted complimentary admission to the self-guided tour the following day.

 • The private tours are expected to take about 90 minutes but could last as long as two hours depending upon each group’s interest in each garden and the length of time spent asking questions, lingering in the gardens and walking to each garden.

 • Tour-goers will meet at 6000 St. Charles Ave. for their designated tour group time.
 Tickets for the private tour are limited and will be sold in advance for $60 each.
 Tickets must be purchased by Thursday, March 12, 2009, at 5 p.m.